SAP/sap-btp-service-operator/README.md

   btpAccessCredentialsSecret: mybtpsecret
 ```

-##### Secrets priority
+##### Secrets Presedence
-The following list shows the priority of the secrets that are used to authenticate the SAP BTP service operator:
+SAP BTP service operator search for the credentials in the following order:
 1. Explicit secret defined in the `ServiceInstance`
 2. Default namespace secret
 3. Default cluster secret